Funkschy/kantan/README.md

 ## Getting started

-To compile the Kantan compiler just clone it and run `cargo build --release`. <br/>
+To compile the Kantan compiler you need to have the development version of LLVM-7 installed.
+After installing LLVM just clone the repo and run `cargo build --release`. <br/>
 Run `target/release/kantan --help` to get the help dialog

 There currently is no way to link the resulting object files into an executable directly.<br/>